|

 themselves into merchant houses or trading costers for protection and to

-Chondathans speak Common and Chondathan, two closely related tongues.
+maximize their opportunities for profit.
+Language and Literacy Chondathans speak Common and Chondathan, two closely related tongues.

 Chondathan, one of the root tongues of Common, is the modern form of